 I am forever grateful for this church that started me on my Christian journey and which gave me such a beautiful introduction to our almighty, transcendent and sovereign God.
-This church also gave me a concern for social justice and compassion ministry that the modern evangelical church has only come to embrace in the last fifteen years or so.
+This church also gave me a concern for social justice and compassion ministry that the modern evangelical church has only come to embrace since, I would say, the mid-90s.

 At eight years of age, I attended a camp run by school teachers on their summer break.
 It was not a Christian camp, but back in the 1960’s it was still the thing to do to provide a church service for young campers.
 So the Catholics were sent off to a nearby Catholic church and everyone else, assumed to be Protestant, went to the camp’s chapel.
 This was an outdoor area on the hillside of a forest that sloped down to the lake.
 The trees had been cleared near the shore and sawn in half to form pews.
 The service was conducted by the camp’s administrator, Abe Schmidt, who was an evangelical Christian.